owlracle/bots/README.md

   * **access**: The _TWITTER_AUTHENTICATION_ACCESS_TOKEN_ is used to get authorization to post a tweet.
 See **apiKey** above.
   * **accessSecret**: The _TWITTER_AUTHENTICATION_ACCESS_SECRET_ is generated together with _TWITTER_AUTHENTICATION_ACCESS_TOKEN_.
 See **apiKey** above.
   * **owlracleKey**: Whoever running this bot must provide an Owlracle API key.
 You can generate one [here](http://owlracle.info/?action=newkey).
+  * **blacklist**: List of tweeter users that will not get a reply from Owlracle bot.
+This list is useful to prevent replying to other bots.
 * **alert**: This is used to receive alerts from your bot on your personal Telegram.
   * **enabled**: If set to _true_, you will receive telegram alerts.
   * **token**: The token for the Telegram bot that will send you the alerts.
 This is not the same Owlralce Telegram bot we will use for gas prices.